HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 City Manager and I propose to respond to your intentions.

-After talking with Hal and with Bill Poss, fOllowing is the approach to
+After talking with Hal and with Bill Poss, following is the approach to

 the project which I propose: